DFIRmadness/5pillars/5-Pillars.md

 5. Windows

 Don't be scared!
 While you won't learn it over night you only need the fundamentals.
 That said, you also can't expect to get to where you need to be over night.
 If you want to accel in this industry you must also **love** learning.
 While it takes a lot of dedication a healthy balance is key.
 Make sure your family and friends get time with you, or that you make time to do hobbies you love.

+### Wait!
+Wait!
+Wait!
+Where is the hacking!?
+No where in the list is their hacking or security

+Correct.
+These are the fundamentals that both defense and offense require!
+More focused security paths are add to the second section of this document.

 Now on to the document...